Kuuma Wood Burning Sauna Stoves

 Is the metal heavy enough to prevent warpage?

-Yes, its brick lined to also prevent warpage, and coupled with the baffle, enhances the burning of gases.
+Yes, it is brick-lined to prevent warpage, and coupled with the baffle, enhances the burning of gases.

 Can you heat water for bathing at the same time it heats the room?